ryuichiueda/clustering_commands/README.md

     8 7
     9 10

-The clustering\_nonparametric\_bayes\_2d command receives the data from its standard input and outputs it with cluster ids shown at the third column of the output.
+The clustering\_nonparametric\_bayes command receives the data from its standard input and outputs it with cluster ids shown at the third column of the output.
 The numbers of the ids are scattered but they tells which records belong to each cluster.

-    $ cat data/example_input_2d | ./clustering_nonparametric_bayes_2d 2> /dev/null
+    $ cat data/example_input_2d | ./clustering_nonparametric_bayes 2> /dev/null
     1 1 2
     1 2 2
     2 1 2